Academic Progress

 Degree Completion Steps

-GSSP’s guidance is general; you should always consult these documents in combination with the Graduate Student Handbook and your area handbook to make sure you understand applicable variations in the order of steps.
-Students completing a predoctoral internship, for example, will typically have a different timeline for their final steps to graduate.
+GSSP’s guidance is general and does not address departmental or area-level requirements, procedures, or forms.
+Consult the Graduate Student Handbook and your area handbook to ensure you complete all degree steps at the appropriate time, including departmental scheduling requirements for preliminary and final exams.
+Students completing a predoctoral internship typically have a different timeline for their final steps and when to apply to graduate.

 Annual Progress Report | APR